Austin Office Expenses

 Are all additional rents calculated the same way?
 No, some landlords use a BASE YEAR EXPENSE method while other landlords us an EXPENSE STOP.
 While both address the same expenses that the tenant is responsible for which constitutes some portion of the additional Austin office expense cost of operating the building beyond a baseline amount, and these methods differ.

 Part of your rent in year one, let’s say $18.00 PSF per year, goes towards the landlord’s debt service and profit.
 The remainder goes towards operating the building.
 In a Base Year scenario, let’s say $10 goes towards debt service and profit and $8.00 towards NNN expenses or the expenses to run and operate the property.
 If a tenant’s lease calls for a base year, $8.00 is set as your foundation amount and your lease will state what calendar year is the base year expenses .
 Should the actual expenses increase in the second year to $8.12, you pay not only the contract rental increase, if any, but you also pay $.01 PSF (which is .12 cents /12 Months) as “Additional Rent” or “Additional NNN Expenses,” depending how the landlord names it.
 If it goes down, the landlord should transfer the decrease as well to the tenant.
+Operating Expenses are budgeted and assessed to the tenant for the calendar year, then reconciled at year end.
+At reconciliation, the expenses may be less (actual vs budget) or higher which should be transferred over to the tenants leasing the property.

 An Expense Stop operates in much the same manner.
 Except…there always seems to be an Except…the landlord simply gives you a number, maybe $8 PSF, and tells you that $8.00 of your rent goes towards building operating expenses and anything above that you pay.
 Austin Office Expenses will benefit landlords by limiting exposure to these operating expenses being greater than expected during the course of a tenant’s lease.